 Market Tops and 5 Good Reasons for Cash on the Sidelines

 Financial publications routinely publish meaningless statistics that say trite things like “If you were out of the market the best 10 days over the last 30 years, you’d have a negative return today!”
-Okay, so how about if you missed 10 of the best days and 10 of the worst days, what would your gain be then?
+Okay, so how about if you missed 10 of the best days and 10 of the worst days, what would your gain or loss be then?
 It’s very convenient to assume that you’d miss only the best days.

-There are plenty of times when you shouldn’t be fully invested in the stock market and should be raising more cash (or bonds) in your portfolio:
+There are plenty of times when you shouldn’t be fully invested in the stock market and should be raising more cash (or buying bonds) in your portfolio:

-1) You are within 5 years of retirement.
+- You are within 5 years of retirement.

-2) You don’t have several months of emergency cash.
+- You don’t have several months of emergency cash.

-3) You have a large purchase coming up.
+- You have a large purchase coming up.

-4) The stock market has gained significantly over the prior year and you need to re-balance your risk allocation.
+- The stock market has gained significantly over the prior year and you need to re-balance your risk allocation.